damalialutfiani/Quizz-on-codecademy/Learn SQL-Lesson2 Queries.md

 d.
 A clause that allows you to select unique values.

-11.	*IS NULL* condition returns true if the field is empty.
+9.	*IS NULL* condition returns true if the field is empty.

--	False
+a.
+False

--	**True**
+b.	**True**

-12. What is *LIKE*?
+10. What is *LIKE*?

--	**A special operator that can be used with the WHERE clause to search for a pattern.**
+a.	**A special operator that can be used with the WHERE clause to search for a pattern.**

--	A clause used to bookmark columns that are frequently queried.
+b.
+A clause used to bookmark columns that are frequently queried.

--	A statement that allows us to create different outputs.
+c.
+A statement that allows us to create different outputs.

--	A clause used to selet unique values from a table.
+d.
+A clause used to selet unique values from a table.

-13. What is the correct query o select only the cities with temperatures less than 35?
+11. What is the correct query o select only the cities with temperatures less than 35?
 -	SELECT *
 FROM cities;
 -	**SELECT**